junyanz/interactive-deep-colorization/README.md

 ```

 ## Cat Paper Collection
-The first first author objects to the following inclusion, due to his allergy.
+One of the authors objects to the inclusion of this list, due to an allergy.
 However, if you love cats, and love reading cool graphics, vision, and learning papers, please check out the Cat Paper Collection:
 [[Github]](https://github.com/junyanz/CatPapers) [[Webpage]](http://people.eecs.berkeley.edu/~junyanz/cat/cat_papers.html)